Labs64/netlicensing.io/_posts/2018-05-01-get-your-cebit-2018-tickets.md

 Follow these steps to get your pass:

-- Send your Vendor Number to our email <a href='mailto:netlicensing@labs64.com?subject=NetLicensing%20CeBIT%202018%20Pass'>netlicensing@labs64.com</a> with the subject *'NetLicensing CeBIT 2018 Pass'*
+- Send your NetLicensing *Vendor Number* to our email <a href="mailto:netlicensing@labs64.com?subject=NetLicensing%20CeBIT%202018%20Pass&amp;body=Vendor%20Number%3A%20%3CYOUR-VENDOR-NUMBER%3E">netlicensing@labs64.com</a> with the subject *'NetLicensing CeBIT 2018 Pass'*

 - We will verify your submission and send you a registration link